 - POS 2041 American Government (or its equivalent)

-and one of the following two courses:
+and two of the following three courses:

 - CPO 2002 Introduction to Comparative Politics (or its equivalent)